 Let $G$ be a group, consider the category $C_G$ which has only one object that we denote by $*$, we suppose that $Hom_{C_G}(*,*)=G$.
 An object of the category $\hat {C_G}$, of presheaves over $C_G$ is a set $E$, endowed with an action of $G$.
 Thus, $\hat{C_G}$ is the category of $G$-sets.
-We are going to transfer the Quillen model defined at the section 4 in the category of directed graphs to the category of $G$-sets.
-On this purpose, we define firstly some canonical functors.
+We are going to transfer the closed model defined at the section 4 in the category of directed graphs, to the category of $G$-sets.
+On this purpose, we firstly recall the definition of some canonical functors.